monomadic/ni-file/doc/mdbook/src/chapter_1.md

-# Overview of Native Instruments File Formats
+# Native Instruments File Formats

-This book documents and references the various file formats used by Native Instruments (NI) software.
+This book documents and references the various file formats used by Native Instruments (NI) over the years.
 It is the result of a sole developer and years of painstaking research and reverse engineering.

 ## Format Evolution